Louisiana attorney general says mask mandate likely illegal

 Three parishes have low enough rates of the COVID-19 disease caused by the coronavirus that their governing authorities can choose to opt out of the mask requirement.

-Landry issued the opinion while he is isolated because of his own coronavirus infection.
-Landry was tested because he had planned to attend the Pence events.
-His spokesman Millard Mule said while the attorney general is in quarantine, he has no symptoms of COVID-19.
+Landry issued the opinion while he’s isolated because of his own coronavirus infection.
+He was tested because he had planned to attend the Pence events.
+His spokesman Millard Mule said while the attorney general is in quarantine, he has no COVID-19 symptoms.

-Landry has consistently sparred with Edwards across the two terms both men have been in office.
+Landry has consistently sparred with Edwards across their two terms in office.
 But in the early days of the state’s virus outbreak, Landry stood with Edwards to support the governor’s decisions to close schools, shutter some businesses and limit gatherings.
-More recently, however, Landry has publicly questioned Edwards’ continued restrictions on businesses.
+More recently, however, Landry has publicly questioned Edwards’ continued restrictions.

-The attorney general also sent a letter to Louisiana’s education leaders opposing a face covering requirement at schools, saying it “may cross the line on liberty.”
-Despite Landry’s letter, the state education board Tuesday night passed new coronavirus restrictions that included a face covering requirement for all adults and students in grades 3 through 12.
+The attorney general also sent a letter to Louisiana’s education leaders opposing a face covering requirement at schools.
+Despite the letter, the state education board Tuesday night passed new coronavirus restrictions that included a face covering requirement for all adults and students in grades 3 through 12.

 More than 3,300 Louisiana residents have died from COVID-19, according to the state health department.
-Louisiana has been adding anywhere from 1,300 to 2,600 new confirmed cases daily, with nearly 2,100 more infections confirmed Wednesday.
+Louisiana has been adding between 1,300 and 2,600 new confirmed cases daily, with nearly 2,100 more infections announced Wednesday.

 For most people, the coronavirus causes mild or moderate symptoms.
 For some, especially older adults and those with existing health problems, it can cause more severe or fatal illness.